cg-uu/rt_viewer/README.md

     cmake ../
     make

-To run the program, navigate to the resulting executable (model_viewer), and type
+To run the program, navigate to the resulting executable (rt_viewer), and type

     ./rt_viewer